ianburrell/tivo-fetch/README.md

 ## Description

-These are script for downloading and converting videos from a [Tivo DVR](http://www.tivo.com/) using the TivoToGo API.
+These are scripts for downloading and converting videos from a [Tivo DVR](http://www.tivo.com/) using the TivoToGo API.
 They are meant to be run regularly from cron to download and convert new videos.

 # tivo_fetch